Best Software for 2025 is now live!

 • Assign a value to each item based on its importance.

-• Categorize the items into groups A, B, and C, with A being the most and C being the least important and valuable.
+• Categorize the items into groups A, B, and C, with A being the most important and valuable and C being the least important and valuable.

 • Adjust inventory levels based on the above categorization.
 Pay the most attention to A-items and maintain stock levels for those products.